rolandying/rolandying.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Junior Researcher @ <a href='https://www.lut.fi/en/research-groups/laboratory-intelligent-machines'>Lab of Intelligent Machines</a>, <a href='https://www.lut.fi/en'>Lut University</a>.
+subtitle: Junior Researcher @ <a href='https://www.lut.fi/en/research-groups/laboratory-intelligent-machines'>Lab of Intelligent Machines</a>, <a href='https://www.lut.fi/en'>Lappeenranta-Lahti University of Technology (LUT)</a>.

 profile:
   align: right